Primary Care Collaborative: Member Organizations

-The PCPCC's Executive Committee is a group of members that provide leadership and work in partnership with PCPCC's Board of Directors and staff.
+The PCC's Executive Committee is a group of members that provide leadership and work in partnership with PCC's Board of Directors and staff.
 Members represent a range of health care stakeholders, including health professional associations, employers, purchasers, health plans, health systems, pharmaceutical firms, professional associations, and quality improvement organizations.
 Member benefits include access to exclusive leadership roles, events and organizational initiatives.
 Each member contributes annual dues that support the development of educational tools, publications and conferences.